Stacktape

 CORS

-If you are handling CORS within your application, it is unnecessary to enable it within configuration.
+If you are already handling CORS in your application code, you don't need to enable it in your Stacktape configuration.

 resources: